orbitalquark/textadept/docs/manual.md

 Being an event-driven application, Textadept simply responds to input like key presses, mouse clicks, and state changes by running Lua code (more specifically, executing Lua functions).
 For example, when you press a key, Textadept emits an `events.KEYPRESS` event, which its *core/keys.lua* is listening for.
-When a sequence like `Ctrl+O` on Windows and Linux is recognized, *core/keys.lua* looks up which Lua function is assigned to the `keys['ctrl+o']` key.
+When a sequence like `Ctrl+O` on Windows and Linux/BSD is recognized, *core/keys.lua* looks up which Lua function is assigned to the `keys['ctrl+o']` key.
 By default, it is `io.open_file()`, so that function is executed and the user is prompted for a file to open.
 You could bind a different function to that key and Textadept will duly